 When I first started following Major League baseball in 1960, I did not hate the Boston Red Sox like I do now.
 There really was no reason to because back then they stunk and my Yankees were the most successful franchise in all of sports.
 Today of course, things are different.
-The Red Sox have not only won more World Championships than my Bronx Bombers in the 21st Century, they currently have a pretty significant edge in talent on their big league roster so its much easier to despise those Beantown Bums.
+The Red Sox have not only won more World Championships than my Bronx Bombers in the 21st Century, up until the 2019 season, they had a pretty significant edge in talent on their big league roster so it is now much easier to despise those Beantown Bums.
 But because above all else I am a baseball fan, there have always been individual Red Sox players I admire.
-The current one is their wonderful second baseman, Dustin Pedroia, who plays the game the way it was meant to be played.
+The current one is their wonderful right fielder, Mookie Betts, who plays the game the way it was meant to be played.
 Back when I was a kid my favorite Red Sox was Frank Malzone, who had been born in the Bronx, in the shadows of Yankee Stadium.
 He was a hustling, hard-hitting and good fielding third baseman and had been a Fenway favorite for years.

 Then there was Carl Yastrzemski.
 The first time I saw him play live was at a 1962 or ’63 Yankees-Red Sox game in the House that Ruth Built.
 Every time he came up he hit the ball hard and every time a ball came near him in right field, he gobbled it up.
 Fortunately my Yankees won that day but on my way out of the old Stadium I stopped and purchased a package of 5 x 8 black & white glossy player photos of the Boston Red Sox to add to my growing collection.
 I got both Malzone and Yastrzemski in that package and I was one happy little baseball fan on the ride back up the thruway that evening.